 Academy members cannot vote for any restaurant in which have a financial interest.
 They must have dined there in the 18 months prior to the voting period.
-Panelists are asked to submit a choice of the top 10 restaurants they have dined in during the voting period in order of preference.
-At least 4 of their choices must be outside of their own country.
+Panelists are asked to submit a choice of the top ten restaurants they have dined in during the voting period in order of preference.
+At least four of their choices must be outside of their own country.
 Voters must also remain anonymous as to their status as members of our Academy.

 How do we know these votes are valid?

 Latin America’s 50 Best Restaurants’ voting process and results are subject to independent adjudication by world-renowned professional services consultancy Deloitte.
 Deloitte has been granted full and independent access to the Latin America’s 50 Best Restaurants voting process and data and has performed procedures to confirm the integrity and authenticity of the voting process and the resulting list.